 Fill a Collins glass one-third of the way with ice.

-Fill the glass to the rim with seltzer and stir gently.
+Fill the glass to the rim with club soda and stir gently.

 Garnish with a rosemary sprig and serve.